adevash07/isomera/README.md

 So basically it's a simple CMS that would work best for representative simple business sites.

+## Philosophy

+In chemistry, isomers are molecules or polyatomic ions with identical molecular formulae – that is, same number of atoms of each element – but distinct arrangements of atoms in space.
+Isomerism is existence or possibility of isomers.
+Isomers do not necessarily share similar chemical or physical properties.

+Similar in WEB developers life - if you deal with simple representative websites, preparation for each is more or less identical to all other.
+You need admin panel, you need to host is somewhere, you need database for admin panel, you need to host website itself and so on.
+Most boring, repetitive part seems to be Admin part so it was decided to build this headless CMS to allow way faster bootstrapping!

 ## Getting Started

 ### ⏳ Installation